Dave Doeren

-David William Doeren (born December 3, 1971) is an American football coach who is currently the head football coach at North Carolina State University, a position he has held since the 2013 season.
+David William Doeren (born December 3, 1971) is an American college football coach who is currently the head football coach at North Carolina State University, a position he has held since the 2013 season.
 Doeren previously served as the head football coach at Northern Illinois University from 2011 to 2012 and has been an assistant at the University of Wisconsin–Madison, University of Kansas, University of Montana, and University of Southern California.
 He played college football at Drake University, where he also held his first assistant coaching position.

 Biography

 Doeren is married with three children.
 He is a native of Shawnee, Kansas and attended Drake University, where he played on the football team.

 Coaching career

 Doeren's first coaching job was as wide receivers and defensive line coach at Shawnee Mission Northwest High School in Shawnee, Kansas.

 College assistant

 From there he served as linebackers coach and defensive coordinator of the Drake Bulldogs.
 Later he became a graduate assistant with the USC Trojans before being named secondary coach of the Montana Grizzlies, where he was a member of the 2001 national championship team.
 Doeren was linebackers coach with the Kansas Jayhawks from 2002 to 2005 before becoming linebackers coach and co-defensive coordinator of the Wisconsin Badgers.
 He was given the sole title of defensive coordinator in 2008.